gradetools/minecraft-nix/README.md

 # grade-server-nix
-nix flake setup for the grade minecraft server
+nix (ew) flake setup for the grade minecraft server